stevejcl/dwarfium-scope-archive/README.md

 Whether the session is backed up or not.

-You can then directly bacedup with the Backup button
+You can then directly backedup with the Backup button

 ![explore backeup](https://github.com/user-attachments/assets/e097e8f0-8b3e-4377-a9b5-87d018019524)